florian-ariasu/graph-algorithms-core/README.md

 ```

 > [!IMPORTANT]
-> Make sure to create the input files beforehand!
+> Make sure to create the input files beforehand

+> [!TIP]
+> You may add new rules in the Makefile in order to create and remove input/output files

 ### 🧪 Testing
 The solutions have been tested against the provided test cases and pass all performance requirements: